dhirsch1138/dotfiles/README.md

 4. XMONAD ONLY - edit xmobar/.config/xmobar.hs
               find the line that starts with ", Run Com "python" ["/home/david" replace "david" with your username
+              and other spawnOnce command may have user specific directories that need to be changed
 5. Install the gnu stow utility
 6. In the directory you cloned into, type "stow *" to create symlinks for all of the config files and documentation.